Rakan-z/KCL-DS-Assignments-MSc/README.md

 # KCL-Data-Science
-This repository consists of some of the courseworks I have completed in my Data Science MSc at KCL.
-Each folder contains a specific module listed below.
+This repository consists of folders which include some of the courseworks I have completed in my Data Science MSc at KCL.
+Each folder contains courseworks from a specific module listed below.

 PNN
 -